-Guidelines Relating to Transgender and Gender-Diverse Medical Students
+Guidelines Relating to Transgender & Gender-Diverse Medical Students

-These guidelines do not anticipate every situation that might occur with respect to transgender/gender-diverse students, and individual needs must be assessed on a case-by-case basis.
+Disclaimer: These guidelines do not anticipate every situation that might occur with respect to transgender/gender-diverse students.
+Individual needs must be assessed on a case-by-case basis.
 Additionally, terms and concepts pertaining to gender identity are dynamic, such that language employed in these guidelines may not reflect the most current vernacular employed to convey concepts that pertain to gender-diverse individuals in the United States (U.S.).
-In all cases, the goal of this document is to ensure the physical and psychological safety, and healthy development, of every student, while promoting the individual’s success, inclusion and retention, and minimizing their marginalization, stigmatization, and exclusion.
+In all cases, the goal of this document is to ensure the physical and psychological safety and healthy development of every student, while promoting the individual’s success, inclusion, and retention, and minimizing their marginalization, stigmatization, and exclusion.

 - Sex Assigned at Birth

 - Gender Expression

 The definitions provided below are not intended to label students, but to assist in understanding these guidelines.
 Students may or may not use these terms to describe themselves and, as noted, these terms are not comprehensive or static.

 Cisgender: A person whose gender identity aligns with their sex assigned at birth.

 Gender: Socially constructed characteristics used to ascribe assumed behaviors to different sexes.
 Gender varies from culture to culture and across various time periods.